 When driving behind a motorcycle, allow at least a four (4)-second following distance.
+This is even more important in wet driving conditions.
 This provides the cyclist enough room to maneuver or stop in an emergency.
 Due to its vulnerable nature and the difficulty motorists have in judging a motorcycle's speed and distance, space between the two vehicles should be increased to avoid sudden braking.
 Both cyclists and drivers are more likely to make incorrect decisions if there is not enough stopping distance or ability to see and react to conditions.
 This leads to collisions.
 A cyclist's chances of injury are greater if forced to avoid obstacles ahead, as well as a driver following too closely.
 Remember that tailgating a motorcycle in your car is comparable to an 18-wheeler tailgating you!